 When an Adult Ceremony is held, cattle are slaughtered to honor the ancestor.
 Two pouches of beef wrapped in the leaf of Japanese banana are placed before the youth and traditional epics are sung lead by the elders.
 Also at this time traditions, customs, moralities, etiquettes and some manufacturing skills of the Jino are passed on at this time, along with a set of laboring tools to the young boys.
 It is said that youths having attended the ceremony enjoy the right to love, and must take part in some youth organizations from where they can learn the codes of their villages.

-March Fair of Bai– the biggest merchandise trading pageant
+– the biggest merchandise trading pageant

 Place: Yunnan Province